Alicepinch/roots-cafe/README.md

 ## Scope

-Below I have outlined all the requirements to be implemented to create this website.
-I have also outlined some future features I would want to implement that can't be done at the moment due to the time frame and my current knowledge.
+Below I have outlined all the requirements in order to create this website for the best User experience.
+I have also outlined some future features that I would want to implement which can't be done at the moment due to the time frame and my current knowledge.

-#### Requirements:
+#### Initial Features:
 - Contact Us Page - A basic contact form with first name, last name, email, subject and message fields.
 - Menu page - A menu page with all the menu items.
 - Responsive webpage - A webpage that is optimized for different screen sizes.